Where to Find a Job on Campus?

 - You can use the self-service system CORSAIR Jobs to locate a position;

-- in your graduate program as a graduate assistant
+- Or contact your graduate program department about possibility of working as a graduate assistant.

-- visit the Student Employment Office for further information about how to find a job on campus
+Student Employment Office is responsible for administering the on-campus work programs.
+Please visit the Student Employment Office for further information about how to find a job on campus.

-International students (F-1, J-1, etc.) are not eligible for on-campus "work-study" employment, which is sponsored by the U.S. Federal Government.
+Note: International students (F-1, J-1, etc.) are not eligible for on-campus Federal Work-Study employment, which is sponsored by the U.S. Federal Government.

-On-campus employment is limited to no more than 20 hours per week while school is in session but may be full time during vacations, semester break, and summer.
+On-campus employment is limited to no more than 8 hours per day and 20 hours per week while school is in session but may be full time (40 hours) during vacations, semester break, and summer.

 F-1 visa students

 On-campus employment is allowed with F-1 status and does not require special permission.
-So long as you remain in valid F-1 status and meet the requirements listed below, you may work on campus.
+You may work on campus as long as you remain in valid F-1 status and meet the following requirements:

-- You must be in good academic standing and remain enrolled full-time in your program of study
+- must be in good academic standing and remain enrolled full-time in your program of study